Globally distributed environmental justice resistance against extractive corporate networks: Methods

-On the contrary, regarding the actor category, since actors may appear in multiple environmental conflicts with different categories, each actor may belong to several categories (in opposition to what adopted by \citet{llavero2025driving}) based on the conflict category to which is related with\footnote{Let $L(c_j)$ denote the category associated with conflict $c_j$.
-The set of categories assigned to actor $a_i$ is then defined as $\mathcal{L}(a_i) = \{\, L(c_j) \mid c_j \in C(a_i) \,\}$ }.
+Regarding the company and EJO \textit{category}, since actors may appear in multiple environmental conflicts with different categories, each actor may belong to several categories based on the conflict category to which it is related with.
+Formally, let define $L(c_j)$ denote the category associated with conflict $c_j$.
+The set of categories assigned to actor $a_i$ is then defined as $\mathcal{L}(a_i) = \{\, L(c_j) \mid c_j \in C(a_i) \,\}$.

-\paragraph{(B) Co-occurrence (projected) networks.} Fig. \ref{fig 2: visual representation} (B) shows the rationale behind the projected networks\footnote{Actually in Fig. \ref{fig 2: visual representation} only the rationale behind actor-actor networks is represented.
-In the case of conflict-conflict networks, the projection must be reversed.}.
-The underlying hypothesis, in this step, is the co-occurrence in a conflict.
-In other words, an edge exists if two actors (both EJO and company) has at least one shared conflict, while the weight $\omega_ij$ is the $\#$ of shared conflicts among actor $i$ and actor $j$\footnote{Formally, let $B \in \{0,1\}^{m \times n}$ be the bipartite adjacency matrix linking conflicts (rows) to actors (columns), where:
+\paragraph{(B) Co-occurrence (projected) networks.} Fig.~\ref{fig 2: visual representation}B shows the rationale behind the projected networks.
+The underlying hypothesis, in this step, is the co-occurrence in a conflict of an organization.
+In other words, an edge exists if two actors (either an EJO or a company) have at least one shared conflict, while the weight $\omega_ij$ is the $\#$ of shared conflicts among actor $i$ and actor $j$.
+It is noteworthy to specify that co-occurrence does not imply any legal or formal collaborations between two actors but simply, it represents their simultaneous involvement in an environmental conflict.
+The specific details, as well as any legal implications, must be analyzed on a case-by-case basis.